-Note: Ein Avdat and Avdat National Park are located within 10 minutes drive from each other (near Sde Boker), in the Negev desert.
-While Ein Avdat National Park offers a desert canyon hike along the Zin stream, at Avdat National Park, you walkthrough remains of a Nabatean city.
-And due to the closeness, combining both of them can make a lovely half-day trip.

 Note: do not mix between this place and Avdat National Park, which is located within 10 minutes drive.
 While Ein Avdat National Park offers marvelous nature, at Avdat National Park, you walk through the remains of a Nabatean city.
 And due to the closeness, combining both of them can make a lovely half-day trip.